wix/Detox/docs/Introduction.AndroidDevEnv.md

 ## Android (AOSP) Emulators

 Mobile-apps' automation needs an Android device to run on.
 If you haven't already done so, you should  [set up an Emulator](https://developer.android.com/studio/run/emulator).
-But, wait - don't install the default one, just yet: read through.
+But, wait - don't go and install the default one: read through, first.

 We've long proven that for automation - which requires a stable and deterministic environment, Google's emulators running with Google API's simply don't deliver what's needed.
 Be it the preinstalled Google play-services - which tend to take up a lot of CPU, or even Google's `gboard` Keyboard - which is full-featured but overly bloated: These encourage flakiness in tests, which we are desperate to avoid in automation.